-Building a photo studio takes time, planning, effort and money.
+Building a photography studio takes time, planning, effort and money.
 If you want to save money, then you’ll need to invest more time.
-Home photograph studios can be very beneficial.
+Home photography studios can be very beneficial.

 The author’s main studio equipment, all packed up.
 Light stands, umbrella, two octaboxes, a 5-in-1, 1 m large reflectors and a 1.5 x 2.1 m collapsible background plus other small accessories.
 Lacking a place to turn into a studio, compact equipment is necessary for temporary studio setups.

 Do you like to photograph groups or people in action?
 If so, look for big spaces for unobstructed motion.

 For single-person portraits and head shots, a few square metres are enough.
 Portraits of newborns and toddlers are possible almost anywhere.